 - h.
-The youth's sibling has been abused or neglected and there is substantial risk that the youth will be abused or neglected. - 2.
+The youth's sibling has been abused or neglected and there is substantial risk that the youth will be abused or neglected. - i.
+The youth is a perpetrator of a sexual offense and the victim is a sibling or another child living in the home. - 2.
 Reasonable efforts to alleviate the need for foster care: